-CUSD is required to notify the student and family that educational rights transfer to the student upon reaching the age of majority, which is 18 years old in California.
-Beginning not later than one year before the student reaches the age of majority under state law, CUSD shall provide a statement that the student has been informed of his/her rights, if any, that will transfer to the child on reaching the age of majority.
+The District is required to notify the student and family that educational rights transfer to the student upon reaching the age of majority, which is 18 years old in California.
+Beginning not later than one year before the student reaches the age of majority under state law, the District shall notify the student that his/her rights will transfer upon the student's reaching the age of majority and include a statement to this effect in the IEP.
 (Ed.
 Code, § 56345(g).)